-What is your definition of success?
+In this oldie but goodie we talk about success!
+What is your definition of it?
 What is it that you want to see happen in your life and without it, you would feel incomplete like there’s something missing, or like your mission has not been accomplished?
 I’ll tell you, for me, I believe that we were all created with a purpose.
 We were each uniquely designed to do or create something specific.
 So for me, I would feel like my mission in life has not been fulfilled if I don’t tap into my higher purpose, find out what I was created to do, and walk that out.

 I don’t know about you but sometimes I spend time wondering how successful people created their success.
 Like Beyonce, how did she grow her influence?
 Or Bill Gates how did he develop the idea to invent a product that people can’t live without?
 Or Dr. Sesus how did he create a series of books that are now timeless classics?
 You might look at these questions and find simple answers like Beyonce was signed to a major record label and had the support of a good marketing team and publicist, or Bill Gates was a genius with a lot of experience, however, the answer is much deeper than that.